 Young people in matric this year and those rewriting their matric will start their mid-year exams very soon.
-One of the questions possibly running through their minds is ” what marks do I need to pass matric?”.
+One of the questions possibly running through their minds is “what marks do I need to pass matric?” and “what are my next opportunities?”.
 There are different categories for passing matric, namely Higher Certificate, Diploma and Bachelor.
 Each category includes grades you need to obtain; it also allows learners different possibilities to study further.

 The results are summarised in the table below.

 A Higher Certificate pass requires young people to get 40% and above in Home Language and two other subjects.
 This means that to get a Higher Certificate pass, it is compulsory for a learner to obtain at least 40% in three subjects.
 In the three other subjects, a learner needs to obtain at least a 30% pass.

 What can I do with a Higher Certificate pass?

 With a Higher Certificate pass, you can go to a Further Education and Training (FET) college to study to become an artisan or a makeup artist, for example.